Active Topology Inference using Network Coding: Our Work in Perspective

 In practice, the dominant approach to Internet mapping is based on {\tt traceroute} \cite{govindan,cheswick,rocketfuel,yao,clauset,dallasta,skitter,doubletree,paris,DIMES}.
 It uses {\tt traceroute}'s sent between selected nodes and collects the ids of the nodes along the paths traversed.
 It faces the challenges of (i) resolving anonymous routers and router aliases and (ii) causing congestion close to the monitoring points {\cite{doubletree}.

 Similarly to {\tt traceroute}, we also use active end-to-end probes and we require some minimal co-operation from internal nodes (simple additions in our case vs. traceroute-specific responses).
 However, unlike {\tt traceroute}, we do not ask intermediate nodes to reveal their node id, which has the advantage of preserving the anonymity of intermediate nodes.
-A design difference was also noted in Section \ref{sec-otherStructures}: we infer 2-by-2 components, instead of 1-by-1's (path) for {\tt traceroute}.
+A design difference was also noted in Section \ref{sec-otherStructures}: we infer 2-by-2 components, instead of 1-by-1's (paths) for {\tt traceroute}.

 In terms of measurement bandwidth, our approach uses exactly one probe per link per experiment, which is the minimum possible.
 This is thanks to network coding that combines multiple incoming packets into one, and thanks to multicast that replicates a single incoming packet into many outgoings, thus eliminating overlap.
-For example, our approach reduces the {\em number of measured paths} in a 2-by-N topology by a factor of two, compared to {\tt traceroute}; {\em i.e.,} we require $O(N)$ instead of $O(2N)$ measurements, since each coded packet observes two paths.
+On the other hand, standard {\tt traceroute} implementations, \eg {\em skitter} \cite{skitter}, send three probe packets for each hop count in every single path.\footnote{As an example, the average number of packets/link required by both standard {\tt traceroute} \cite{cheswick} and our approach to identify the 2-by-2's is as follows: in type 2 or 3, it is 12 for {\tt traceroute} and 1 for our approach.
+In type 1, it is 14.4, and in type 4, it is 9, for {\tt traceroute}, while both are $countMax$ for our approach.
+The benefit of our approach in terms of the number of required packets depends on the topology.
+Also, we can trade-off accuracy for the load by adjusting $countMax$.
+On the other hand, {\em Doubletree} \cite{doubletree} can reduce the {\tt traceroute} overhead to some extent.} For example, our approach reduces the {\em number of measured paths} in a 2-by-N topology by a factor of two, compared to {\tt traceroute}; {\em i.e.,} we require $O(N)$ instead of $O(2N)$ measurements, since each coded packet observes two paths.